18F/join.tts.gsa.gov/pages/positions/TTS-account-manager.md

 - Developing digital applications using Platform-as-a-Service (PaaS)
 - Developing digital applications using containerization technologies
 - Developing digital applications using configuration management tools
-- Developing digital applications using infrastructure automation tooling
+- Developing digital applications using infrastructure automation tooling -->

+Provide as much detail as possible on your resume so that we can evaluate your previous experience.
+Follow our guidance on creating a federal style resume.

-Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.
+Qualification determinations can’t be made when resumes don’t include the required information.
+Failure to provide required information may result in disqualification.

 For each job on your resume, provide: